Big Pause: A Free Reset Button for Everyday Life

 - commit to a routine

-That works beautifully for some people, some of the time.
+That works for some people, some of the time.

 Big Pause is for all the other moments: